tinacms/tina.io/content/guides/tina-cloud/existing-site/create-app.md

 ## Sign up for Tina Cloud

-You can register for Tina Cloud by creating a free organizatiion [here](https://auth.tina.io/register).
+[Register for Tina Cloud](https://auth.tina.io/register) and create your organization for free.

 ## Create an app